Welcome to First Parish Music Community!

 First Parish Unitarian Universalist of Arlington has a lively and enthusiastic music program at the heart of its ministry.
 Our services feature a variety of musical styles including classical, jazz, ethnic, popular and folk music.
-Under the leadership of Music Director Jonathan Colby, over 85 staff, volunteer and guest musicians grace our services annually.
+Under the leadership of Interim Music Director Daniel Parsley, over 85 staff, volunteer and guest musicians grace our services annually.
 We have two concert grand pianos and a historic 1870 Hook organ, which was installed in 1985.

 Congregational singing at First Parish helps us bond together in fellowship each week.
 In addition to our traditional hymnal, First Parish has compiled our own Singing Towards Justice!
 Songbook, which champions racial and social justice equality.